cheatsnake/backend-cheats/README.md

     -   Parsing the `.env` file
         > Variables are passed to the program using command line arguments.
 To do the same with the `.env` file, you need to use a special library for your language.
     -   Storage and transfer `.env` files
-        > Learn how to upload `.env` files to the hosting services and remember that such files cannot be commited to remote repositories, so do not forget to add them to exceptions via the `.gitignore` file.
+        > Learn how to upload `.env` files to the hosting services and remember that such files cannot be committed to remote repositories, so do not forget to add them to exceptions via the `.gitignore` file.

 <details>
     <summary>🔗 <b>References</b></summary>